 Services like Netflix Instant, Hulu Plus and Amazon Instant Video offer a massive amount of content to watch at a low monthly cost.
-It’s really a fantastic way to provide extensive entertainment options to an entire family.
+It’s a fantastic way to provide extensive entertainment options to an entire family.
 Trying to figure out which subscription service to use while sticking to a frugal entertainment budget?
-Check out our updated 2014 breakdown of the three most popular streaming video services:
+Check out our updated 2015 breakdown of the three most popular streaming video services.

 Price: Amazon Instant Video

-As an added bonus, signing up for Amazon’s service can also get you deals on the purchase of current seasons of shows you can’t find on other sites like The Walking Dead, which isn’t a part of the Hulu Plus universe.
+Finally, signing up for Amazon’s service can also get you deals on current seasons of shows you can’t find on other sites like The Walking Dead, which isn’t a part of the Hulu Plus universe.

 Supported Devices: Amazon Instant Video

-Netflix software has always offered a pretty impressive user experience – depending on the device with which you chose to connect to the service, that is.
-But as you may have noticed, in November big red got way more intuitive on many newer devices, adding easier search functionality, more engaging and accurate content info for shows and movies, and a slick new design with an intuitive carousel.
-The update originally launched on newer HDTVs, gaming consoles, Rokus, and Blu-ray players, and has since made its way to other devices including most laptops and desktop computers.
+Netflix has a terrific search functionality, more personalized “top picks,”and a slick design with an intuitive carousel.
+Their interface is universal throughout HDTVs, gaming consoles, Rokus, and Blu-ray players, and has since made its way to other devices including most laptops and desktop computers.

-Hulu Plus has made some upgrades to its lineup recently as well, making searching and finding the “Shows You Watch” even easier, while Amazon comes in third with its more scattered interface.
+Hulu Plus has recently redesigned their interface which makes searching and finding the “Shows You Watch” even easier.
+Amazon comes in third with its more scattered interface.
 Again, we’ll add a caveat here to say that searching for Amazon content is optimized on the Fire TV with voice command prompts, but that applies to a limited populous at this point.

-While each mobile application has pros and cons when streaming over LTE or 3G, both the Netflix and Hulu Plus applications stand out when it comes to content discovery, speed / quality of video playback over Wi-Fi, software stability, and the continuity of the layout design between smartphone, tablet, computer and home theater device platforms.
+Each mobile application has pros and cons when streaming over LTE or 3G.
+The Netflix and Hulu Plus applications stand out when it comes to content discovery, quality of video playback over Wi-Fi, software stability, and the continuity of the layout design between smartphone, tablet, computer and home theater device platforms.

-All three services are compatible with iOS devices like iPhones and iPads, as well as Amazon’s Kindle Fire devices.
-Netflix and Hulu Plus applications can also be found on Windows 8 mobile devices and Nook tablets, while Amazon Instant still lags behind there.
-And there’s another glaring omission in the Amazon Instant lineup, as well: Android.
-While there are workarounds for the tech-savvy on some devices, the service does not have a natively compatible app for the world’s most popular mobile platform.
-That alone puts Amazon far behind its peers in the realm of mobile compatibility.
+All three services are compatible with iOS, Android, as well as Amazon’s Kindle Fire devices.
+Netflix and Hulu Plus applications can also be found on Windows 8 mobile devices and Nook tablets, while Amazon Instant is still absent.

-Netflix is on the front lines of high-resolution streaming, taking strides to offer “Super HD” 1080p streams, in addition to 3D streams for subscribers with 3D capable televisions.
-Alternatively, Hulu Plus and Amazon subscribers are limited to a maximum of 720p for streaming content.
-However, availability of Netflix 1080p streaming is dependent on the speed of your Internet connection and can also be affected by the provider itself.
+Hulu Plus is limited to a maximum of 720p for streaming content.
+However, availability of Netflix 1080p and Amazon HD streaming is dependent on the speed of your Internet connection and can also be affected by the provider itself.

 As for audio quality, Netflix offers Dolby Digital Plus 5.1 surround sound encoding on the majority of content in addition to 7.1 encoding on select content.
 By comparison, Amazon offers 5.1 encoding on select content, and Hulu Plus is limited to stereo sound, despite many network television shows offering 5.1 surround sound during the original broadcast and the Blu-ray disc release.